ciarajudge/EpiFusion_PublicationRepo/Likelihood_Comparison/README.md

 # Likelihood Comparison

 To validate our discretised phylogenetic likelihood we compared the likelihood of ranges of parameters given the same dataset under a Phylo-Only EpiFusion model to a BDSky model.
-This folder contains all of the code and results for this section.
+This folder contains all of the code needed to reproduce this section, and the final output of this section: a csv file containing the EpiFusion likelihood and BDSky likelihood for a range of model parameters on a range of datasets.
+The interim results (the epifusion files and outputs, and the densitymapper files and outputs), are not included as they are quite bulky and Github does not like them - however if you want to reproduce the interim results you can use the `Likelihood_Comparison.R` script (details below).

 ## Code
 The code that automated this process is in `Likelihood_Comparison.R`, as an R script rather than Rmd to make automation slightly easier.
 The steps taken in this script are walked through below.
 The automation process makes some assumptions: